guanyingc/TOM-Net/README.md

 ```

 ## Training
-To train a new TOM-Net model, you have to follow the following steps:
+To train a new TOM-Net model, please follow the following steps:
 - Download the training data
 ```shell
 # The size of the zipped training dataset is 40 GB and you need about 207 GB to unzip it.